cyspath/wikipedia_events_crawler/README.md

 * clean up summary text and put in clean format
 * implement spec for the services
 * bulk db import for simultaneous creation
+* to save time only did one root component, could use more modularization

 # Rails Interview Project